Comparisons 4 min read

 When a Human Receptionist Still Makes Sense

 AI phone agents are not a universal replacement.
-There are scenarios where human receptionists still provide clear value:
+Some scenarios still belong with a person:

-• Complex intake processes that require nuanced judgment (some legal and healthcare scenarios)
+• Complex intake processes that need nuanced judgment (some legal and healthcare scenarios).

-• In-person reception where the role includes greeting visitors, managing deliveries, and office coordination
+• In-person reception where the role also covers visitors, deliveries, and office coordination.

-For most businesses, the optimal approach is a hybrid model: let the AI handle the high volume of routine calls while human staff focus on complex interactions that genuinely require a person.
+For most businesses the answer is a hybrid: the AI handles the high volume of routine calls, the humans focus on the interactions that genuinely need a person.

 The Bottom Line

-The math is straightforward.
-A human receptionist costs $47,000-$54,000 per year with coverage gaps.
-An AI phone agent costs $600-$6,000 per year with 24/7 availability.
-For businesses where the primary need is answering calls, booking appointments, and routing inquiries, the cost advantage of AI is overwhelming.
+The math is not subtle.
+A human receptionist costs $47,000–$54,000 a year with coverage gaps.
+An AI phone agent costs $600–$6,000 a year with 24/7 coverage.
+If the primary job is answering calls, booking appointments, and routing inquiries, the cost gap is enormous.

-The question is no longer whether AI phone agents are good enough — modern solutions like Tilk AI respond in under 500 milliseconds with natural-sounding voices that callers rarely identify as AI.
-The question is whether your business can afford not to make the switch.
+The interesting question is not whether AI phone agents are good enough anymore.
+Modern solutions like Tilk AI respond in under 500 milliseconds with voices most callers do not flag as AI.
+The real question is what your business loses by waiting to switch.

 cost-comparison ai-receptionist roi human-vs-ai